Pay it online, report an issue or request a service, submit on it, or ask us.

 Friday 12.30 pm to 4.30 pm, Sunday 12 noon to 4.30 pm

 The Oxford Transfer Station and Southbrook Resource Recovery Park are closed on the following public holidays: Christmas Day, Boxing Day, New Year's Day, Good Friday and Anzac Day.
+The ReSale Store at Southbrook Resource Recovery Park will be closed on Easter Sunday, but the recycling area will be open.

-Most of the above wastes are charged for at the kiosk, e-Scrap dropped of for recycling is charged for at the ReSale Store.
+Most of the above wastes are charged for at the kiosk, e-Scrap dropped off for recycling is charged for at the ReSale Store.
 Note: loads containing contaminants or waste for disposal will be charged the full gate charges.

 A list of what can and can't be composted at Southbrook Resource Recovery Park can be found on our Dumping your garden greenwaste page.